daviebadger/books/restructuredtext/restructuredtext.rst

           * Subsubsection AAA
       * Section B

-#. limiting section levels rendered in the table of contents:
+#. limiting section levels rendered in a table of contents:

    .. code:: rst